-A female Jedi knight and onetime apprentice to Ven Zallow, Aryn Leneer was selected to accompany the Galactic Republic's delegation to Alderaan for the signing of a peace treaty with the Sith Empire.
-After sensing that Master Zallow was killed, she left Alderaan and went to Coruscant to find out what had transpired, and upon learning that Darth Malgus was responsible for killing Zallow, vowed to avenge her masters' death.
+A female Jedi Knight and onetime apprentice to Ven Zallow, Aryn Leneer was selected to accompany the Galactic Republic's delegation to Alderaan for the signing of a peace treaty with the Sith Empire.
+After sensing that Master Zallow was killed, she left Alderaan and went to Coruscant to find out what had transpired, and upon learning that Darth Malgus was responsible for killing Zallow, vowed to avenge her Master's death.
 An empath, emotions of every range were a daily part of Aryn's life, giving her the unique ability to personalize with those she interacted with.

 Shigar KonshiA male Kiffar Padawan to Satele Shan.
 He has a unique ability to touch objects and see visions of events the objects have been near, though he hasn't mastered it.After the events of Fatal Alliance, his performance in the battle, mastery of his gift, and resistance to Darth Chratis' temptation cause the Jedi Council to declare him worthy to undergo the Jedi Trials and become a Jedi Knight.

 The Galactic Republic

-Supreme Chancellor Janarus
+Supreme Chancellor Dorian Janarus

 The leader of the Galactic Republic during the time of the Cold War, initially serving as Senator to Coruscant.
 Upon the Sacking of Coruscant, Janarus took it upon himself to pull the leaderless Republic back together after suffering such a crippling blow by the end of the Great War.
 The great respect the people and politicians had for him is what prompted them to unanimously elect him as Supreme Chancellor, replacing the one that was lost in the attack.
 However, in the years since his inauguration, the support from his peers gradually declined, as many system governments continue to chafe at the costs of rebuilding and his military advisors grow increasingly frustrated with his refusal to take sterner action to stamp out sedition.
 Janarus's stance has always been that the Republic's core values of freedom, justice, and the right to self-governance are that much more important to protect when standing in the face of the brutally tyrannical Sith Empire.
 His biggest political rivals are General Garza of the Republic Special Forces, Governor Saresh of Taris and the Ord Mantellian Separatist movement.

 Larin MoxlaA Kiffar Republic trooper who was dishonorably discharged for snitching on a superior.
 Choosing to continue fighting for the sake of protecting the people, even without an income, she met Shigar Konshi and decided to tag along with him.

-A Republic soldier who witnessed the return of the Sith Empire, and helped Satele Shan escape.
+Voiced by: Kevin Michael RichardsonA Republic soldier who witnessed the return of the Sith Empire, and helped Satele Shan escape.
 He later led Republic troops in the Battle of Alderaan, and helped Satele defeat Darth Malgus.
 He is an inspiration to Troopers throughout the Republic.
-Voiced by Kevin Michael Richardson

 - Badass Normal: He may be a soldier with no Force powers, but he can tangle with Sith like Malgus and hold his own quite efficiently.